opencord/cord/docs/install.md

 ### cord-bootstrap.sh script

-If you're working on an Ubuntu 14.04 system (CloudLab or another test environment), you can use the `cord-bootstrap.sh` script to install these tools and check out the CORD source tree to `~/cord`.
-This hasn't been tested on other versions or distributions.
+If you're working on an cleanly installed Ubuntu 14.04 system, you can use the `cord-bootstrap.sh` script to install these tools and check out the CORD source tree to `~/cord`.

 <pre><code>
 curl -o ~/cord-bootstrap.sh https://raw.githubusercontent.com/opencord/cord/{{ book.branch }}/scripts/cord-bootstrap.sh